evocn/lambda/content/archetypes.md

 ***War Cry!*** | 2 Skill | Quick |
     Allies who hear your cry gain advantage on all attacks until your next turn, and critical hits deal double their usual damage!

+***Negotiation*** |
+    You know the motivations behind a fight, and have learned how to avoid one if possible.
+Checks to negotiate with an enemy gain a bonus equal to your Wisdom score.

+***Canny*** |
+    You have +5 passive perception and advantage on perceiving threats.
+Additionally, you make checks to discern an enemy's traits with advantage.

 ---

 ## Wizard